Industrial ‘As a Service’: Models That Work

 - Risk assumed with skin in the game: not “I assure it’ll work”, but “I pay consequences if not”.

-Without these five, as-a-service stays marketing.
+Without all five, as-a-service stays marketing.

-Technical Requirements
+Technical Requirements to Enable It

 - Advanced IIoT: sensors, reliable connectivity, cloud.